I used to hate year-end reflections.

 - Which countries did you visit?

-- Did something really make you happy?
+- Did something make you genuinely happy?

 - What do you wish you'd done more?